aayushkap/system-design-fundamentals/data-technologies/data-replication-methods/citus/README.md

 ---

 - By default, Citus creates **32 shards** per distributed table.
   These shards are logical partitions of a table, distributed evenly across worker nodes.
+Each shard is a table in PostgreSQL, and Citus manages the distribution of data across these shards.

 - In this demo, the number of shards is set to **4** in the `init.sql` file for easier visualization of data distribution.